-By Urologist Doug Grier, M.D. of Sound Urological Associates Dr. Grier discusses B.P.H. treatment options, including the new Urolift Treatment System Benign ( non-cancerous) Prostate Enlargement (BPH) is a … [Continue Reading]
+By Urologist Doug Grier, M.D. of Sound Urological Associates To find out more about Urolift and if you are a candidate, please contact Sound Urological Assocites (425) 775-7166.
+Benign ( non-cancerous) Prostate Enlargement (BPH) is a … [Continue Reading]

 Sound Urological Associates is conveniently located approximately one block South of Swedish Edmonds Hospital on the West side of 76th Ave.
 West.
 From I-5 North or South take the 220th Street Exit (Exit #179) and head West for approximately 1 … [Continue Reading]

 PERSONAL STATEMENT "I strive to provide a comfortable, relaxed environment where patients are put at ease, and personal dignity is maintained.
 I always offer thorough education regarding your … [Read More About Dr. Maldazys]

 PERSONAL STATEMENT "Good health is one key to happiness.
 My goal is to provide you with the tools necessary to maximize your health, through education, and when necessary, treatment.
 I strive to make … [Read More About Dr. Salazar]

 PERSONAL STATEMENT "I pride myself on my ability to take the time to listen, evaluate, and treat all my patients as individuals.
 Your medical history, physical exam, and diagnostic tests are … [Read More About Dr. Grier]